MicrosoftDocs/windows-itpro-docs/devices/surface/assettag.md

 # Surface Asset Tag Tool

-The Surface Asset Tag tool is a command line interface (CLI) utility that allows you to view, assign, and modify an assigned asset tag value for all Surface devices including Surface Pro 3 and later.
+Surface Asset Tag is a command line interface (CLI) utility that allows you to view, assign, and modify an assigned asset tag value for Surface devices.
+It works on Surface Pro 3 and all newer Surface devices.

 ## System requirements